 Gross: Carpet collects food particles, pet dander, pollen and other items as well as about 1.5 million dead cells per person per hour.
 That means your carpet has nearly 700 times more bacteria than your toilet seat.

 Clean: Vacuum often and once a year, have a professional cleaning service deep clean your carpet.

 Gross: One in every 12 bank cards and one in seven dollar bills are contaminated with fecal matter.

 Clean: Wipe your credit cards with a disinfecting wipe after using them.
 Wash your hands or use alcohol-based hand sanitizer after handling money.

 You can get sick from getting germs on your hands and then touching your eyes, nose or mouth.
 One of the best ways to protect yourself from serious infections is to clean your hands frequently and thoroughly.

 Watch Good Health and Hand Washing

-This content was reviewed by LeeAnn Bryant, BSN, MHS, RN, November 2016
+This information has been reviewed and approved by LeeAnn Bryant, BSN, MHS, RN (November 2016)